-- The B.Sc. in Chemical Engineering programme (CHENG), offered by the College of Engineering of the University of Bahrain (UoB), is structured based on a clear academic planning framework that is in line with the academic and administrative bylaws, Regulations for Offering and Developing Academic Programmes and Courses, Quality Manual, and Assuring Learning as described in the provided evidence.
-The programme has undergone a significant change in 2021 with the introduction of two tracks; B.Sc. in Chemical Engineering Process Systems, and B.Sc. in Chemical Engineering Oil and Gas.
-The Department of Chemical Engineering has been accredited by the United Nations Development Programme (UNDP) in 2005 and reaccredited in 2008, 2014 and 2020.
-The programme is also accredited by the Accreditation Board for Engineering and Technology (ABET) in 2008 and reaccredited in 2014 and 2020.
-The Panel is of the view that the programme is fit for purpose and aligned with international standards and practices. - The Panel noticed that there was no mention in the Self-Evaluation Report (SER) of the identification of potential academic risks and how the Department deals with them.
+- The B.Sc. in Process Instrumentation and Control Engineering programme (PICENG), offered by the College Engineering of the University of Bahrain (UoB), is structured based on a clear academic planning framework that is in line with the academic and administrative bylaws, Regulations for Offering and Developing Academic Programmes and Courses, Quality Manual, and Assuring Learning as described in the provided evidence.
+The PICENG programme has also been accredited by the Accreditation Board for Engineering and Technology (ABET) since 2008 and was reaccredited in 2014 and 2020.
+The Panel is of the view that the programme is fit for purpose and aligned with international standards and practices. - The Panel noticed that there was no mention in the Self-Evaluation Report (SER) of the identification of potential academic risks and how the Department of Chemical Engineering deals with them.
 The Panel confirms the existence of annual and periodic reviews which ensure that the quality of the programme, its delivery and academic standards.
 However, the Panel recommends that the College should introduce a risk register, which includes the risks related to the quality of the programme, its delivery and academic standards, and ensure that such a register is regularly updated, and the identified risks are effectively dealt with. - The programme's title is concise and clearly addresses the qualification type, level, and content.
-This is reflected in all the related documents such as the programme's specifications, university's website, transcripts, and certificates.
-The CHENG programme adheres to the qualification design requirements of the National Qualifications Framework (NQF), as it was placed on the NQF Level 8 and is commensurate with other programmes of the same nature in terms of course structure and level.
+This is reflected in all the related documents such as the programme's specifications, university's website, transcripts and certificates.
+The PICENG programme adheres to the qualification design requirements of the National Qualifications Framework (NQF), as it was placed on the NQF Level 8 in 2019.
+The Panel learned during the interviews that, as a result of the periodic review of the programme, the qualification title will be changed to B.Sc. in Instrumentation and Control Engineering (ICENG) with the curriculum and courses revised as described in the Existing Programme Amendment Form approved by the Department Council on the 1st of March 2023.
+These changes were commended by various stakeholders during the interviews.

-• The CHENG Programme Educational Objectives (PEOs) are highlighted in the Programme Specifications document, mapped to the university's mission, and are regularly revised in line with the requirements of UoB and ABET.
+• The PICENG programme follows a well-defined development and assessment process where the Programme Educational Objectives (PEOs) are directly mapped to the university's mission, and regularly revised in line with the requirements of UoB and ABET.
 The Panel is of the view that the PEOs are aligned with the mission and goals of the College of Engineering which contribute to the achievement of UoB's mission and strategic goals.